MeaCulpitt/SignalCast/docs/Business_Logic.md

 ### Lawful Basis (GDPR)

 B2B marketing to corporate decision-makers in their professional capacity is recognized as a **legitimate interest** under GDPR Article 6(1)(f), provided:
-* Processing is necessary to prevent fraud and ensure advertiser ROI
+* Processing is necessary to ensure content relevance
 * Processing is limited to professional context; no sensitive data involved
 * Data minimization, hashing, and short retention periods protect individual rights